qlem/qlstatus/README.md

 Any no-escaped character will be print.

 ### Critical thresholds
-For modules that have a critical threshold (battery, cpu usage, temperature and memory), you can enable the support of the spectrwm colors `enable_spectrwm_colors = 1` and set the index of the desired spectrwm foreground color to use when the module value reach the critical threshold `critical_color_index = n`.
+For modules with critical threshold (battery, cpu usage, temperature and memory), you can enable support of spectrwm colors `enable_spectrwm_colors = 1` and set the index of desired spectrwm foreground color to use when the module value reach the critical threshold `critical_color_index = n`.

 *-- The support of spectrwm colors is stopped for now --*

 ### Power notifications
 By default notifications related to the battery are enabled.
-Change the value of the option `battery_notifications` to enable or disable power notifications.
+Change the value of `battery_notifications` option to enable or disable power notifications.

 Three notifications are triggered:
-- when the battery is fully charged
+- when battery is fully charged
-- when the AC adpater is plugged
+- when AC adpater is plugged
-- when the battery reach the critical threshold
+- when battery reach critical threshold

-You can choose the desired icons by specifying their name through the options:
+You can choose desired icons by specifying their name through the options:
 - `battery_notify_icon_full`
 - `battery_notify_icon_plugged`
 - `battery_notify_icon_low`